Value Chain of the Daigas Group

 Effects of the Power Generation Business on Society

 When undertaking electricity business, the Daigas Group makes efforts to grasp its possible effects not only on the environment but also on society, and take these factors into account.

 The Group is prepared to fulfill its accountability to customers regarding their concern over the reliability of its power supply service and product quality.
 Specifically, we reply to customers' questions and requests through a help desk set up at our customer center while striving to solve their troubles or problems via a customer desk operated using a chat function.
 We have also opened a user-friendly website page dedicated to our electricity business.

 To help our employees acquire professional expertise in comprehensive energy services, including the electricity business, we are holding educational seminars and trainings for them.
 In preparation for tapping into new business fields, we are also working on improving our business flows and operational manuals, which are part of the Group's efforts as a comprehensive energy service provider to respond to customer needs and requests in a responsible manner.

 Presentation of New Value as a Comprehensive Energy Service Provider

-The Osaka Gas Group presents new value to customers through the electricity business.
+The Daigas Group presents new value to customers through the electricity business.
 The Group has unified the customer contacts for gas and electricity services into one, realizing a one-stop energy service for its customers.